BMWi: Window Into the Near Future

-BMWi: Window into the Near Future is built on two pieces of custom software (tracking and display), two computers, and three cameras.
+BMWi: Window into the Near Future utilized custom tracking and display software, two computers, and three cameras.
 Each row of traffic needed to be tracked independently from a low angle camera.
-The tracking environment was one of the hardest imaginable.
-Constant changes in lighting conditions, fast moving shadows from nearby trees and buildings, hundreds of pedestrians that needed to be differentiated from cars, traffic of over a hundred cars per minute at times, and vastly different day and night environments.
+An integral component to the activation's functionality, we developed the tracking software to account for constant changes in lighting conditions, fast-moving shadows from nearby trees and buildings, dense pedestrian and rush hour traffic, and disparate weather patterns

-Combined multi-threaded C++ and GLSL (GPU based Shader language for fast graphics processing) algorithms detected cars, while ignoring all other movement and changes in the environment.
+Combined multi-threaded C++ and GLSL (GPU based Shader language for fast graphics processing) algorithms detected cars while ignoring all other movements and changes in the environment.
 It then cataloged every car, determining whether it was a taxi or a normal car.

-The car tracking data was sent to a second computer which rendered the augmented mirror display.
-It determined what was foreground and what was background, then used eight layers of image processing per car to match environmental lighting, animate, and to add reflections to the virtual BMW i8 and i3 cars.
-All of this happening in an impressive 1/30th of a second, allowed for a perfect mirror of the street traffic.
+The car tracking data was sent to a second computer that rendered the augmented mirror display.
+It determined what was foreground and what was the background, then used eight layers of image processing per car to match environmental lighting, add reflections, and animate the virtual BMW i8 and i3 cars.
+The corresponding image was rendered in an impressive 1/30th of a second, creating a perfect mirror of the street traffic.

-The software generated real time metrics for all cars and pedestrians that passed by the display.
-The car metrics were then tied into the BMW i series campaign by being used to calculate potential savings in CO2 emissions, fuel consumption, and fuel costs.
+The software generated real-time metrics for all cars and pedestrians that passed by the display.
+The car metrics were then tied into the BMWi series campaign, calculating potential savings in CO2 emissions, fuel consumption, and cost.
 These savings were displayed live on the screen and could be seen increasing with each passing car.
 In addition, an automated backend system allowed for the display of pre-screened tweets.